-Was a little worried about my highly modded Fender Blues Jr. I added Siemens (EPCOS) and ELNA SILMIC-II into the signal path locations.
+Was a little worried about my highly modded Fender Blues Jr. I added Siemens (EPCOS) filter capacitors and ELNA SILMIC-II into the signal path locations.
 I also put some vintage orange drops in to go with the newer ones.

-However, after I finished installing everything I had no sound.
+After I finished installing everything I had no sound..
 The tubes were heating up and I had voltage across the main PSU cap.
 I re-flowed any questionable solder joints and stuck with it.
 After 2 days I had her singing again!